sonic-net/SONiC/doc/pins/p4orch_hld.md

 ### P4RT Table

 This is a high level overview of the P4RT table.
-For more details, please refer to the "P4RT & APPL DB Schema HLD" document.
+For more details, please refer to the [P4RT APPL DB Schema](P4RT_App_DB_Schema.md) document.

 The P4RT table defines the P4 programming requests.
 The current schema is modeled from the below fixed SAI routing pipeline for the 2021-11 release.